California raceway president says noose found in tree - WHIZ News

 SONOMA, Calif.
-(AP) — A makeshift noose was found hanging from a tree at the Sonoma Raceway in California and officials said they were investigating the incident.
+(AP) — A makeshift noose was found hanging from a tree at the Sonoma Raceway in California and officials said they are investigating the incident.

 Raceway President Steve Page said a “piece of twine tied in what appeared to be a noose” was found hanging from a tree Saturday behind a former administrative office, news outlets reported.